JochenHeizmann/Docker-NGINX-PHP5-MariaDB-Dev-Environment/README.md

 ./run.sh
 ```

-This will build the docker image and runs an instance.
+This will build the docker image and run an instance without any need for you to set up volumes or expose ports.

+## MariaDB ##

+* database: db
+* username: root
+* password:

-The db is synced into docker/mysql/db
+The db is synced into `docker/mysql/db` of the host.

+Port 3306 is exposed, so you can directly connect to the DB from your Host system.

+## NGINX ##

-The document root of nginx is the www subfolder.
+The document root of nginx is the `www` subfolder.

+Port 80 is exposed, so you can browse to 127.0.0.1 on your local machine.